 All Title X funded agencies are required to provide, at a minimum, HIV/AIDS prevention education, including education on risks and infection prevention, and testing, either on-site or by referral.
 The extent of on-site HIV testing and counseling services in Title X clinics is based on the availability of funding.

-The Family Planning Program provides approximately $10 million in supplemental funding for HIV prevention integration grants to Title X Service Grantees.
-It is comprised of Minority AIDS Initiative funds and the Title X appropriation which together fund approximately 80 projects.
-The purpose of the supplemental grants is expanding the availability of on-site HIV testing and related referral services, with a focus on implementing the Centers for Disease Control and Prevention's (CDC) 2006, "Revised Recommendations for HIV Testing of Adults, Adolescents, and Pregnant Women in Health Care Settings."
+Responding to the HHS Priority on Prevention, the Office of Population Affairs (OPA) has increased efforts to address HIV prevention integration as a part of Title X family planning services.
+Since September 2001, OPA has received funds from the Secretary’s Minority AIDS Initiative Fund (SMAIF) and combined with Title X appropriations, has competitively funded HIV prevention projects integrated with Title X family planning services.
+The purpose of these grants is to expand the availability of on-site HIV testing and related linkage services, with a focus on implementing the Centers for Disease Control and Prevention's (CDC) 2006, Revised Recommendations for HIV Testing of Adults, Adolescents, and Pregnant Women in Health Care Settings.

 - Reducing HIV incidence;

 - Increasing access to care and optimizing health outcomes;

 - Achieving a more coordinated National response to the HIV epidemic.